stesun2/news-site-VI/README.md

 The `<Redirect />` component - something that React Router provides - simply is used to redirect from one page to another.
 Let's use this component again to achieve the following behavior:

 If a user is not logged in and attempts to go to the /add-article route, they should be redirected to the login page.
 If a user is logged in, the /add-article route should display the AddArticle Page.

+**Refactoring:** Once everything is working, go ahead and refeactor your `functional-version`.
+Getting some practice with the [useContext()](https://reactjs.org/docs/hooks-reference.html#usecontext) hook should be very handy.